 Every fan finds a different day or session to his or her liking.
 There are more matches earlier in the week and during matinee sessions.
 As the week progresses, the excitement builds as the field narrows and the remaining players fight to become the next Rogers Cup presented by National Bank champion.

 A ticket on Centre Court gives you a reserved seat on that court while a ticket for National Bank Court gives you access to that court only.
 In both cases, you have access to all of the other courts, including level 200 on the National Bank Court which has a certain number of seats for spectators.
 You will also be allowed to visit the retail promenade as well as enjoy the restaurants and activities on site.

-The gates of Uniprix Stadium now open early in the morning and close after the end of the day’s matches.
-The site will now open up at 9:00 a.m. from August 4-6 and at 11 a.m. for the remainder of the tournament (from August 7-31 inclusively).
+The gates of STADE IGA now open early in the morning and close after the end of the day’s matches.
+The site will now open up at 10:00 a.m. from August 2-7 and at 11 a.m. from August 8-11.

 Grounds passes are available once a session is sold out.

 Children under the age of two do not require a ticket provided they sit on your lap and do not inconvenience other fans.
 Kids under the age of 5 will not be admitted to the 100 level on both Centre and National Bank courts.

 Contact Tennis Canada’s ticketing team at 514-273-1515 ext.
 2. Verifications will be made and the original buyer will be charged $10 to have the ticket reprinted.
 It will then be available at Will Call located next to the box office at the Gary-Carter street entrance.

 Will Call is the international term for “ticket pick up”.
 During the tournament, the Will Call booth is located at the main tournament entrance, Gary-Carter street.
 Opening hours are the same as the hours which the site is open.
 Please bring photo ID to pick up your tickets.
 You will not be able to sign for your tickets without identification.